TAUSBV/dqf-api/v3/README.md

 * The fields _charPosStart_ and _charPosEnd_ are zero based indexes.
 	- They are *both null* when an error annotation applies to the whole segment.
 	- If the user applies an error to a selected text, then the start and end positions of the selection have to be specified.
+* The field _isRepeated_ is an optional boolean flag (set to false if ommited) that marks the annotation as a repeated occurence.
+In such a case the penalty points for the error's severity will not be taken into consideration.
 * The field _content_ in the _correction_ object contains the whole text of the segment (**including deletions**).
 * In the _detailList_, we specify the type of change for each sub-segment item (_subContent_).
 Sub-segment items can be words or single characters.
 The allowed types are:
     * *unchanged*